 – Fresh parsley may not be used.
 If parsley flavor is required, the parsley must be put into a tightly woven cloth, tied and cooked.
 Thereafter the parsley should be discarded.

 – All peppers must be cut open.
 A quick visual inspection should take place to ensure that there is no infestation.

 – Dill pickles must be washed before being served.

-– Radicchio should be washed well on both sides, leaf by leaf, and may then be used.
+– Radicchio should be soaked in a soap and water solution and then should be washed well on both sides, leaf by leaf, and may then be used.

 – Only the white part of the scallion may be used.